Power Decoding Reed--Solomon Codes Up to the Johnson Radius: Re-Encoding

 \section{Re-Encoding}

 \hc{\hat{\vec c}} \hr{\hat{\vec r}} \hf{\hat f}

-``Re-Encoding'' is a simple technique invented by K\"otter and Vardy, originally for reducing the complexity of the interpolation step in the Guruswami--Sudan algorithm \cite{kotter_complexity_2003}.
+``Re-Encoding'' is a simple technique invented by K\"otter and Vardy, originally for reducing the computational burden of the interpolation step in the Guruswami--Sudan algorithm \cite{kotter_complexity_2003}.
 It is especially powerful when using different multiplicities at each point, such as in the K\"otter--Vardy soft-decision decoding version of Guruswami--Sudan \cite{kotter_algebraic_2003}.
 For the regular Guruswami--Sudan, and in usual asymptotic analysis where $k/n$ is considered a constant, re-encoding does not change the asymptotic cost; however, it can have a significant practical impact on the running time, especially for higher-rate codes.
 We will now show that the re-encoding transformation easily applies to Power decoding as well.

 Consider that $\hr$ is the received word.
 Using Lagrange interpolation, we can easily compute the unique $\hc = \ev(\hf) \in \Code$ such that $\hc$ and $\hr$ coincide on the first $k$ positions.
-Clearly, decoding $\vec r = \hr - \hc$ immediately gives a decoding of $\hr$.
+Clearly, decoding $\vec r = \hr - \hc$ immediately gives a decoding of $\hr$, and thanks to \cref{prop:power_gao_inv} we know Power decoding will succeed on $\vec r$ if and only if it succeeds on $\vec \hr$.
 The idea of re-encoding is that the leading $k$ zeroes of the resulting $\vec r$ might be utilised in the decoding procedure to reduce the computation cost of decoding $\vec r$.

 Assume therefore for this section that $\vec r$ is the received word after re-encoding and therefore has $k$ leading zeroes.
 That means $\hat G \mid R$ where $\hat G = \prod_{i=1}^k (x-\alpha_i)$.
 Consider the linearised key equations of \cref{prob:ke_linearised}.
 Each of them are now divisible by $\hat G^{\min(s,t)}$, and so we obtain: